 Let’s examine each step in the modeling process in greater detail.

-2. Declare the grain – after having a business process to model, we need to declare the grain of a business process.
+- Declare the grain – after having a business process to model, we need to declare the grain of a business process.
 Declaring grain means describing exactly what a record in a fact table represents.
-The grains express the level of detail associating with facts in the fact table.
+The grains express the level of detail associated with facts in the fact table.

-3. Identify the dimensions – in this step, we add a number of dimensions that represent all possible descriptions that take on single values in the context of each fact in the fact table.
+- Identify the dimensions – in this step, we add some dimensions that represent all possible descriptions that take on single values in the context of each fact in the fact table.
 Date, time, product, customer, store, etc., are several good examples of common dimensions.

 Benefits of dimensional modeling

-• The Dimensional model has proved to be more understandable – in the dimensional model, data is grouped into coherent dimensions that help business users analyze the data easier.
+- The Dimensional model has proved to be more understandable – in the dimensional model, data is grouped into coherent dimensions that help business users analyze the data more easily.

-• The dimensional model allows boost query performance – the dimensional model is more denormalized therefore it is optimized for querying.
+- The dimensional model allows for boosted query performance – the dimensional model is more denormalized therefore it is optimized for querying.
 In addition, the predictable framework of a dimensional model allows the database engine to make a strong assumption about the data; this helps the database engine boost query performance.

 In this article, we’ve discussed dimensional modeling and its important concepts such as facts and measures.
 We’ve also examined the four steps of the dimensional modeling process.